tsunami416604/azure-docs.hu-hu/articles/cognitive-services/LUIS/luis-tutorial-pattern.md

 1. [!INCLUDE [LUIS How to get endpoint first step](includes/howto-get-endpoint.md)]

-1. Lépjen az URL-cím végére a címsorban, és cserélje _YOUR_QUERY_HERE_ le a YOUR_QUERY_HERE `Who is the boss of Jill Jones?`a következőre:.
+1. Lépjen az URL-cím végére a címsorban, és cserélje le a _YOUR_QUERY_HERE_ a következőre: `Who is the boss of Jill Jones?` .

     ```json
     {